vim-jp/vital.vim/README.md

 ## Requirements

 Modules in vital.vim basically support Vim 8.0 or later.
+We guarantee that the following versions of Vim are supported:
+* The latest major version (8.1.\*)
+* The previous major version (8.0.\*)

-And some modules have stricter requirements and additional dependencies.
+And some modules have stricter requirements and additioinal dependencies.
 Please read the docs of each module before using them.

 ## Handling libraries in Vim WAS hard